kdenisova/avaj-launcher/README.md

 * If an aircraft needs to pass the upper limit height it remains at 100.
 * Each time an aircraft is created, it receives a unique ID.
 There can’t be 2 aircrafts with the same ID.
 * If an aircraft reaches height 0 or needs to go below it, the aircraft lands, unregisters from the weather tower and logs its current coordinates.
 * When a weather change occurs, each aircraft type needs to log a message.
 The message format is:

-     TYPE#NAME(UNIQUE_ID): SPECIFIC_MESSAGE
+     `TYPE#NAME(UNIQUE_ID): SPECIFIC_MESSAGE`

-• Each time an aircraft registers or unregisters to/from the weather tower, a message will be logged.
+* Each time an aircraft registers or unregisters to/from the weather tower, a message will be logged.

 ## Implemented design patterns